 Students take 12 to 18 credits/semester for a minimum of 24 total credits per year.
 This program requires completion of a minimum of 48 credit hours to graduate.

-Students are highly encouraged to consult with an IHS program advisor when selecting their concentration track and elective courses.
-In addition, IHS facilitates the opportunity to achieve competitive scores on standardized exams via a Princeton Review MCAT or DAT preparatory course, which is included in the cost of tuition.
+Students are encouraged to consult with program advisors and faculty to decide upon a concentration track.
+In this way, the Interdisciplinary Health Sciences curriculum can be customized to reinforce the health care career interests of each student.
+Interdisciplinary Health Sciences also facilitates the opportunity to achieve competitive scores on standardized exams with an MCAT or DAT preparatory course, included in the cost of tuition.